Blackprint/template-js/README.md

 Alright, let's remove the message above and start with the template below for the `README.md`.

-By the way, your must have "Import this nodes from URL" section on the README.md because it will being parsed by Blackprint Editor when being searched from NPM registry.
+By the way, you must specify your bundled module path in `blackprint` field from the `package.json` because it will being parsed by Blackprint Editor when being searched from NPM registry.

 ---